prebid/prebid.github.io/_includes/mobile/intro-prebid-rendered.md

     1. Which in turn triggers PBSDK to handle the rendering of the creative:
         1. PBSDK fires the Prebid Server win event.
         1. If a 3rd party rendering SDK is in use, PBSDK calls it for rendering.
-        1. Otherwise, it writes the creative into an iframe and:
+        1. Otherwise, it writes the creative into an iframe into an internal WebView, replaceing the GAMSDK's WebView.
             1. Injects mraid.js into the webview to listen for events from MRAID: change size, etc.
             1. Sends data to the creative (e.g. 'viewable') which may trigger impression tracking within the creative.
             1. It does not currently hit the billing or notive urls (burl or nurl).